 The TOE assumes the threats shown in Table 3-1 and provides the security functions to counter them.
-These threats are the same as those described in the PP.
+These threats are the same as those described in the Conformance PP.

-Threat Identifier User Document Data may be disclosed to unauthorized T.DOC.DIS persons.
+Identifier Threat User Document Data may be disclosed to unauthorized T.DOC.DIS persons.
 User Document Data may be altered by unauthorized T.DOC.ALT User Function Data may be altered by unauthorized T.FUNC.ALT persons.
 TSF Protected Data may be altered by unauthorized T.PROT.ALT persons.
-Confidential Data be disclosed may to T.CONF.DIS unauthorized persons.
+Confidential Data disclosed be to T.CONF.DIS may unauthorized persons.
 TSF Confidential Data may be altered by unauthorized T.CONF.ALT persons.